REV04/Name_Entity_Recognition_PC_Gaming/README.md

 # Project Name

 This project called Gaming Scout.
 This is project team to fulfill final project at Hactiv8 and part of my personal portofolio in Data Science.
-My other personal project can be found at the [Nyoman Yudis Developer](https://github.com/nyomanyudisdeveloper)
+My other personal project can be found at the [Richard Edgina Virgo](https://github.com/REV04)

 #### -- Project Status: On-Hold